groegercesg/Guido_Fawkes_Analysis/README.md

 ## Growth of Guido Fawkes

-This section looks at the growth of the Guido Fawkes ~~blog~~ website over the past 10 years of data available on the website.
+This section looks at the growth of the Guido Fawkes ~~blog~~ website over the past 10 years of publicly available data scraped from the website.

 ### Visitors